foobarbazfred/mqtt-rendaoh-2025/README.md

 3. Communication Protocol (MQTT Topics)

 ## Circuit Diagram
-Below is the circuit diagram for the controller.
+Below is the circuit diagram for the game player.
 The components used are:
 1. Raspberry Pi Pico 2 W
 2. Push Switch
 3. Piezoelectric Speaker